-(1) On its own initiative, on the recommendation of the Investigative Panel, or at the request of any person, the Hearing Panel shall be authorized to draft a formal advisory opinion regarding the Georgia Code of Prosecuting Attorneys' Conduct.
-The formal advisory opinion should only address prospective conduct and may respond to a request for review of a Director's opinion or a direct request for a formal advisory opinion.

-(2)When a formal advisory opinion is requested, the Hearing Panel should review the request and make a preliminary determination whether a formal advisory opinion should be drafted.
-Factors to be considered by the Hearing Panel include whether the issue is of general interest to prosecuting attorneys or the public; whether a genuine ethical issue is presented; the existence of opinions on the subject from other jurisdictions; the presence and relevant scope of prior opinions from Georgia; and the nature of the prospective conduct.
-The Hearing Panel may request the Director to provide research and an initial draft of a formal advisory opinion.
+- A. On its own initiative, or on the recommendation of the Investigative Panel, the Hearing Panel shall be authorized to draft proposed formal advisory opinions regarding the grounds for discipline set forth in subsection (h) of O.C.G.A. § 15-18-32.
+A proposed formal advisory opinion should only address prospective conduct. - B. When a formal advisory opinion is requested, the Hearing Panel should review the request and make a preliminary determination whether a proposed formal advisory opinion should be drafted.
+Factors to be considered by the Hearing Panel include whether the issue is of general interest to prosecuting attorneys; whether a genuine issue is presented under subsection (h) of O.C.G.A. § 15-18-32; the existence of opinions on the subject from other jurisdictions; the presence and relevant scope of prior opinions from Georgia; and the nature of the prospective conduct.
+The Hearing Panel may request the Director to provide research and an initial draft of a proposed formal advisory opinion.

-- (1) A formal advisory opinion is neither a defense to any complaint nor binding on the Investigative Panel, the Hearing Panel, or any reviewing court, but action in accordance with and in reasonable reliance upon a formal advisory opinion shall be considered in mitigation of discipline. - (2) When the Hearing Panel makes a preliminary determination that a formal advisory opinion should be drafted, it shall publish the formal advisory opinion on the website of the Commission, and shall solicit comments.
-After a reasonable time for receipt of comments, the Hearing Panel shall make a final determination either to issue the formal advisory opinion as drafted, as modified based on comments, or to reconsider its decision and decline to issue the formal advisory opinion.
+- (1) A formal advisory opinion is neither a defense to any complaint, nor binding on the Investigative Panel, the Hearing Panel, or any reviewing court.
+However, action in accordance with and in reasonable reliance upon a formal advisory opinion shall be considered in mitigation of discipline. - (2) Panel When the Hearing makes preliminary a determination that a proposed formal advisory opinion should be drafted, it shall publish the proposed formal advisory opinion on the website of the Commission and shall solicit comments.
+After a reasonable time for receipt of the Hearing Panel shall make a final comments. determination either to issue the proposed formal advisory opinion as drafted, as modified based on comments, or to reconsider its decision and decline to issue the proposed formal advisory opinion.